FranzCastillo/Routing-Algorithms/README.md

 ```

 ## How to use?
-1. In the file [names-nodes.json](src/configs/names-nodes.json) type your xmpp JID on the node you are in.
-2. Choose the algorithm to use:
+1. Choose the algorithm to use:
 ```
 1. Flooding
 2. Link State Routing
 ```
-3. Enter the node you are in.
+2. Enter the node you are in.
+(E.g. A, B, C...)
+3. When it asks for credentials, enter the name of your node (in lower case) and add "123".
+(E.g. a123, b123, c123...)
-4. Select if you are the sender or any reciver node.
+4. Select if you are the sender or any receiver (listener) node.
 5. Send the message if you are a sender node, or listen for a message otherwise.
+6. After sending the message, information is displayed in the console and the program ends.